Crappies are a popular gamefish. They are also delicious and can be fished and eaten in many locations across the United States where the law permits.

 The best depth to find crappies is anywhere between two and six feet underwater where there are plenty of places where they can hide.

-To catch crappie, you should cast your bait very close to the actual structures or places where they hide and give them time to get attracted and to strike the bait.
+To catch crappie, you should cast your bait very close to the structures or places where they hide and give them time to become attracted to and strike the bait.

 Underwater structures and hiding places are the best places for finding crappies because they typically spawn in such areas.

-However, it is important to note that crappies do not stay in or around their spawning beds forever.
+However, it is essential to note that crappies do not stay in or around their spawning beds forever.
 They cruise whatever water body they are in.

-They typically like hitting shorelines and bays for food at dusk and late in the afternoon.
+They typically like hitting shorelines and bays for food at dusk and late afternoon.

 You now know at which depth to fish for crappies and at what time.
 Now let me share with you where (the depth) to catch crappies during the different seasons of the year.